CeciliaSG/pp2_wordScramble/README.md

 ### Code

-- I used this walkthrough to get an understanding of how to build the game: [https://www.youtube.com/watch?v=2wJKJRa9ncI] But I've created a simpler game.
+- I used this walkthrough to get an understanding of how to build a word scramble game: [https://www.youtube.com/watch?v=2wJKJRa9ncI]
 - I also used this, to get me started: [https://www.geeksforgeeks.org/word-scramble-game-using-javascript/]
 - Generating a random word: [https://stackoverflow.com/questions/48271510/how-do-i-get-a-random-word-of-a-certain-length-from-an-array](https://stackoverflow.com)
 - Scrambling a word: [<https://stackoverflow.com/questions/73417426/what-did-i-do-wrong-in-this-javascript-code>](https://stackoverflow.com)